GFA-spec/GFA-spec/GFA1.md

 For type `B`, array of integers or floats, the first letter indicates the type of numbers in the following comma separated array.
 The letter can be one of `cCsSiIf`, corresponding to `int8_t` (signed 8-bit integer), `uint8_t` (unsigned 8-bit integer), `int16_t`, `uint16_t`, `int32_t`, `uint32_t` and `float`, respectively.

-## Names
+## Segment and path names

-Some lines, paths and segments, are identified by a name.
-Names shall be unique in the GFA file.
-All line types share the same namespace: i.e. a path cannot have the same name of a segment.
+Path and segment records are identified by a unique name.
+All record types share the same namespace, so a path may not have the same name as a segment.

-Names must not contain whitespace characters nor start with `*` or `=` nor contain the strings `+,` and `-,`.
+Names must not contain whitespace characters nor start with `*` or `=` nor contain the strings `+,` (plus comma) and `-,` (minus comma).
 All other printable ASCII characters are allowed.
 Names are case sensitive.

 # `#` Comment line